 Recent research has included studies about listening to children, behavior management, school leadership, systems analysis, management, educational psychology training, and neuropsychology.

 If you are interested in opportunities around life-coaching, this may be the perfect fit.

 Who can apply?

-Anyone with a minimum 2.1 honours degree, preferably in Social Sciences.
-Generally a grade C in GCSE English and Maths is expected and all applicants are required to attend an interview.
+Anyone with a minimum 2.1 honors degree can apply, preferably with a background in Social Sciences.
+Generally, a grade C in GCSE English and Maths is expected.

 4. Bucks New University